ML-Project-Zillow-Home-Value-Prediction/Zillow-Home-Value-Prediction/README.md

 Open the project in Jupyter Notebook or VS Code and run all the files.

+## Model Used

+The model used in this project is Linear Regression.

 ---

 Thank you for checking out the Zillow Home Value Prediction project!
 We hope you find it useful and informative.
 Happy predicting!